yuanqing/create-figma-plugin/docs/utilities.md

 #### *Return type*

+Returns a function for deregistering the `eventHandler`.

 ```
 () => void
 ```

 ### once(eventName, eventHandler)

 Registers an `eventHandler` that will run at most once for the given `eventName`.

 #### *Parameters*